 Unlike the Commercial Buildings Energy Consumption Survey (CBECS) and the Residential Energy Consumption Survey (RECS), the BPD is not intended to be a statistically representative sample of the building stock.
 However, it is approximately representative for some peer groups.
 As we gather more data, we expect the BPD to more closely represent the actual building stock.

 The utility of the BPD depends on the quality and quantity of data it contains, and all data are submitted voluntarily by contributors.
-If you would like to help improve the BPD by contributing your data, please contact us.
+If you would like to help improve the BPD by contributing your data, please email us at email@example.com.
 All data are kept anonymous and secure.